library-data-platform/ldlite/MIGRATING.md

 ```
 Verify that ldlite continues to function normally.

-And that's it!
-You are ready for Sunflower (with one caveat).
-The url you use to connect to Eureka will change from the one you were using for Okapi.
+The url you use to connect to Eureka will change from the one you are using for Okapi.
-You can find the Eureka URL in the same location as the Okapi URL.
+After upgrading FOLIO you can find the Eureka URL in the same location as the Okapi URL.
-Settings > Software versions > Services > On url
+> Settings > Software versions > Services > On url

 ## Previous Major Releases